Colts release veteran CB Vontae Davis

-INDIANAPOLIS -- The drama surrounding the?
-Indianapolis Colts?and cornerback Vontae Davis?has come to an end with his release, the team announced Thursday.
+INDIANAPOLIS -- The Indianapolis Colts?released Vontae Davis?on Thursday, capping a bizarre six days between the two-time Pro Bowl cornerback and the team.

-Releasing Davis, who was scheduled to be a free agent after the season, prevents any further distraction in what has been a bizarre six days between him the Colts.
-The Colts will have to pay the remaining portion of Davis' $9 million base salary this season if he goes unclaimed on waivers.
+Davis, 29, was scheduled to be a free agent after the season.
+The Colts will have to pay the remaining portion of Davis' $9 million base salary for 2017 if he goes unclaimed on waivers.

-The recommendation that Davis undergo surgery was first reported by the Indianapolis Star.

-Earlier Wednesday, Davis said he felt disrespected by how the Colts handled his being left behind for last weekend's game at Houston.
+Earlier Wednesday, Davis said he felt disrespected when the Colts left him behind for last weekend's game at Houston.

-The Colts sent out an announcement Saturday saying that Davis would not make the trip for their game against the Texans the next day.
+The Colts sent out an announcement Saturday, saying Davis would not make the trip for their game against the Texans the next day.
 The email said Davis' situation was "non-injury related."
-Coach Chuck Pagano repeated several times after the game that leaving Davis behind was a coach's decision.
+Coach Chuck Pagano repeated several times after the game, a 20-14 victory, that leaving Davis behind was a coach's decision.

 Davis had a different version of events.
 Davis said he hasn't played well this season because he's still dealing with the groin injury he suffered against Pittsburgh in the third preseason game, which caused him to miss the first three weeks of the regular season.